Civilization VII: Gameplay

+Civilization VII introduces navigable rivers, allowing ships to travel to inland towns and cities.

 Civilization VII is a 4X turn-based strategy game.
 The player oversees the growth of a human civilization from its earliest settlements to advanced society.
 The player uses various military and civilian units to explore the map, grow their civilization through the founding of additional settlements, advance their civilization's culture and technology, utilize surrounding resources, and contend or collaborate with competing civilizations.
 Multiple victory conditions are available to the player, including military, scientific, cultural, and economic avenues.

 Civilization VII allows the player to select leaders and civilizations independently, with civilizations favoring leaders with certain attributes.
 The criteria for what constitutes a "leader" have also been updated, now including philosophers, religious figures, and scientists who were not heads of state.
 The historical era system is simplified into the antiquity, exploration, and modern ages, in comparison to the further divisions implemented by the game's predecessors.
 During all ages, independent factions—deliberately labeled to prevent perceived negative connotations of the term "barbarian" used in previous games in the series—emerge.
 Depending on how the player chooses to interact with them, these may evolve to become city states.
 Towards the end of the antiquity and exploration ages, players are faced with "crisis events" which simulate societal disruption and civilization downfall.
-Upon the conclusion of these ages, the player must choose a new civilization with which to begin the next age.
+Upon the conclusion of these ages, the player must choose whether to choose a new civilization with which to begin the next age or keep playing as the civilization they already selected.